brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/triggers/README.md

 ![Diagram](../../img/packageUpdateTrigger.jpg "Diagram")

 ## 2. Write the package update function
 We just created the fucntion in the previous step.
 Select the __"Functions"__ menu item in the left navigation pane of the stitch console.
 A screen appears listing the functions for the stitch functions.
-Select
+Select fncPackageUpdate and copy / paste the following code over the default code in the function editor.

 ```js
 exports = function(changeEvent) {